Join the team

 Project area: Correlations between serum lipids and genetic or sporadic amyotrophic lateral sclerosis

 I started researching in the summer of 2023 in the Lewis Research Group, testing antimicrobial paint for potential use in clinical settings.
 This experience inspired me to pursue further research opportunities; in the fall of 2023, I started my undergraduate honours thesis in Dr. Adriana Zardini Buzatto’s lab.
 My honours thesis project focused on analyzing the lipid profiles of ALS patients to identify significantly altered lipids that may be contributing to increased life expectancies.
-My research interests are pretty diverse, but I have a deep appreciation for research in human diseases and alleviation of disease pathogenesis.
-Aside from research, I enjoy travelling and learning about various cultures!
+My research interests are pretty diverse, but I have a deep appreciation for research in human diseases and the alleviation of disease pathogenesis.
+Aside from research, I enjoy traveling and learning about various cultures!

 Cecilia Chen